-The other option is to visit a place that was prohibitively expensive before, but is now a lot less pricey.
+2) The other option is to visit a place that is on the expensive side, but is temporarily less pricey.
 Perhaps before it was way out of your budget, but now you can make it work, so you go to your dream destination while you can.

 Bargain Travel Leader – Nicaragua

 “Up and to the right” is a chart that growing businesses like to show to investors: over time their revenues are rising at a rapid rate.
-Unfortunately that’s what the currency chart looks like for the greenback against the Nicaraguan cordoba.
+Unfortunately for Nicaraguans, that’s what the currency chart always looks like for the greenback against the Nicaraguan cordoba.
 At the beginning of 2011 a buck got a shade less than 22 cordobas.
-Now one gets you more than 28.
+In 2016 it got you 28.
+In May of 2018, 31.

-That equates to a buying power rise of more than 25%, in a country that was already the cheapest in Latin America.
+That equates to a big rise in buying power, in a country that was already about the cheapest in Latin America.
 As a bonus, flights to there are competitive (especially if you suck it up and go on Spirit Air), or you can go overland from Costa Rica or Honduras on your way north or south.
 They had some violent protests in the capital lately, which always scares off jittery tourists, so you’ll probably find plenty of cut-rate hotel deals too.

 Splurge Deal – Canada

 As recently as 2013, the Canadian dollar was above par with the U.S. one, meaning you had to spend more than one greenback to get a loonie.
-Just three years later, a U.S. dollar gets you 1.3 Canadian ones.
-Trade in $100 and you get $130.
+Most of this year it has been between 125 and 128.
+Trade in $100 and you get $125 or so.